caioanalyst/PBI_financial_analysis/README.md

 # PBI_financial_analysis

- e purpose of this project is to extract information about Financial analysis data
+The purpose of this project is to extract information about Financial analysis data.

+The questions below must be answered:

+1- Total Revenue

+2- Total Expenses

+3- Profit Margin

+4- Total Revenue Per Component

+5- Total Expenses Per Component in relation to average Expenses

+6- Total Revenues and Expenses by Component and by Year, with the Type/Component hierarchy.